nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. This feature cannot be used to edit student risk level.
 Use `tag` instead
 2. At least 1 feature should be included
 3. Test Case 1: `edit 3 c/97865423`
-   1. Expectation: Confirmation message shown with the updated contact
+   - Expectation: Confirmation message shown with the updated contact
 4. Test Case 2: `edit 3 a/10 Tampines Central 1 #11-14 Tampines 1`
-   1. Expectation: Same as above, with updated address
+   - Expectation: Same as above, with updated address
 5. Test Case 3: `edit 3 c/98762345 a/3791 Jalan Bukit Merah 09-27 E-Centre Redhill`
-   1. Expectation: Same as above, both fields updated
+   - Expectation: Same as above, both fields updated
 6. Test Case 4: `edit 3`
-   1. Expectation: Error Message `At least one field to edit must be provided.` shown
+   - Expectation: Error Message `At least one field to edit must be provided.` shown

+<div style="page-break-after: always;"></div>

 ### 7.3 Appointment Commands